darkwyrm/pyeznacl/USAGE.md

 The methods `set()`, `set_raw()`, and `is_valid()` are also useful.
 The module also comes with a bare function `is_cryptostring()` which returns True if a string passed to it is CryptoString-formatted.

+## Error Handling

+Many functions and methods used in this module use the RetVal module.
+RetVal is essentially a dictionary used for returning multiple values dynamically, easier error checking without using exceptions, and richer error information while debugging.

 ## Encryption and Decryption

 The encryption and decryption API is designed to be as simple as possible.
 This still means, however, that you have to be careful how to apply it.
-Creating a new encryption key pair and encrypting a section of text with it is a simple as the following:
+Creating a new encryption key pair and encrypting (or decrypting) a section of text with it is a simple as the following:

 ```python
 from pyeznacl import EncryptionPair